-Dawes Commission.
+Commission.
 The hope was that the commission could persuade the governments of the Five Civilized Tribes to negotiate themselves out of existence-an essential first step in implementing a policy of allotting land to each individual Indian.
 Allotment was supposed to promote assimilation into the dominant culture, clear the way for converting Indian Territory into a state, and satisfy powerful groups seeking opportunities for economic development and profit.
 However, when the tribal governments refused to cooperate in their own demise, Congress used its legislative power to abolish them and gave the Dawes Commission the almost impossible task of determining who was entitled to a share of land roughly the size of Indiana and worth millions of dollars.

-This map provides an unmatched snapshot of the allotment process as it stood in the Oto-Missouri Reservation in 1902.
-In addition to containing a list of those individuals scheduled to receive allotments, it shows exactly where those allotments were located, with the names of the recipients shown on the lots on the map.
+This map and pamphlet provide an unmatched snapshot of the allotment process as it stood in the Oto-Missouri Reservation in 1902.
+In addition to containing a list of those individuals scheduled to receive allotments, it shows on the map exactly where those allotments were located, with the names of the recipients shown on the lots on the map.
 The names present a mixture of native-based family names, e.g. Little Crow, Black Hawk, White Mule, etc., and non-tribal families such as Moore, Pickering and Tillman.

-We can locate no other copies of this item in any institutional collection, although we have been informed that the Library of Congress and Yale both hold copies, the latter having been sold by this firm to Yale.
+We can locate no other copies of this item.
 It is not listed in OCLC and standard Internet searches generate no relevant results.
 We have located no auction or dealer catalogue offerings.
 We have found only one Oklahoma allotment map for a different Indian Reservation offered for sale, an allotment map of the Kiowa, Comanche and Apache Reservation from 1901.
 This item, sold at the Siebert Sale in October, 1999, contained a map which showed only the general location of the allotment lands, not the names of the designees of particular parcels.

-As part of the purchase of this map, we also acquired a copy of a similar map, also from 1902, for the Ponca Reservation.
+As part of the purchase of this map and pamphlet, we also acquired a copy of a similar work, also from 1902, for the Ponca Reservation.